Cepheid Metallicity in the Leavitt Law (C- MetaLL) survey: VIII: Spectroscopic detection of rare earth dysprosium, erbium, lutetium and thorium in Classical Cepheids: Data analysis

 \subsection{Stellar parameters}

 The procedure and steps for both atmospheric parameters and chemical abundances estimation are the same as those reported in \citet{Ripepi2021a,Trentin2023a,trentin2024}.
-The atmospheric parameters that need to be estimated are the effective temperature ($T_{eff}$), surface gravity ($\log g$), microturbulent velocity ($\xi$) and the joint effect of macroturbulence and rotational velocity, called line-broadening parameter ($V_{broad}$).
-For DCEPs, it is the macroturbulence which plays a dominant role.
+The atmospheric parameters that need to be estimated are the effective temperature ($T_{eff}$), surface gravity ($\log g$), microturbulent velocity ($\xi$), and the joint effect of macroturbulence and rotational velocity, called the line-broadening parameter ($V_{broad}$).
 A diffused method used to estimate the effective temperature, regardless of the interstellar reddening, is the line depth ratio (LDR) method \citep{gray1991precise,kovtyukh2000precise}, with around 32 available LDRs per spectrum.
-The final temperature and error are the mean and weighted standard deviations of these values.
 To estimate $\xi$, we first measured the equivalent widths (EWs) of \ion{Fe}{I} with a semi-automatic {\tt Python} routine.
 As neutral Fe is insensitive to $\log g$, it is possible to construct atmospheric models, using ATLAS9 \citep{kurucz1993new}, by fixing $T_{eff}$ and $\log g$ and choosing a value of $\xi$.
 Thanks to the WIDTH9 code \citep{kurucz1981solar}, it is possible to convert the EWs to abundances.
-We extrapolate the value of $\xi$ for which the iron abundance is independent of EWs.
+We extrapolated the value of $\xi$ for which the iron abundance is independent of EWs.
 Lastly, $\log g$ was estimated by imposing that the iron abundance from \ion{Fe}{II} lines is the same as the one obtained with \ion{Fe}{I} lines.
 The list of 145 \ion{Fe}{I} and 24 \ion{Fe}{II} lines was extracted from \cite{Romaniello2008}.
-Errors for $\xi$ and $\log g$ were obtained by error propagation from the linear fits ([Fe/H] vs EWs and [\ion{Fe}{II}/H] vs [\ion{Fe}{I}/H], respectively).
-In Table~\ref{tab:logObservations} we report all the useful parameters used as input for the abundance analysis of the 136 spectra analysed in this paper and presented in the next section.
+Errors for $\xi$ and $\log g$ were obtained by error propagation from the linear fits ([Fe/H] versus EWs and [\ion{Fe}{II}/H] versus $\log g$, respectively).
+In Table~\ref{tab:logObservations} we report all the useful parameters used as inputs for the abundance analysis of the 136 spectra analysed in this paper and presented in the next section.